GaneshKannanOfficial/WeatherMan_Reactjs/README.md

-Confused whether to an Umbrella or not ?
+Confused whether to carry an Umbrella or not ?
 Let me clear your doubt